jonlpersson/ed-latimore/site/_posts/2021-08-27-how-to-be-likeable.md

 3. **Confidence in the past**.
 Use the stories from history and from others to inform your choices and behaviors.
 4. **Confidence in learning**.
 Trust that given enough time, you can learn anything.

 Learning to trust yourself and trust the process is a necessary step to becoming more likeable while not caring what others think of you.

+In other articles I've read that teach you how to be likeable, this technique is often left out, but I believe that it's the basis of likeability training.
 The more comfortable you are in your own skin, the more people will like you.

 ## 2\.
 Create your personal manifesto